×

 What do people find most challenging about the culture in Norway?

 "Expats in Norway often find it challenging to adjust to the reserved nature of the local culture, as well as their expectation of punctuality and organization.
 Additionally, many expats find it difficult to learn and understand Norwegian, which is the primary language spoken in Norway.
 Additionally, the isolated nature of many of the Norwegian rural areas can make it difficult to establish a social circle outside of the workplace.
-Finally, due to the high cost of living, it can be difficult for expats to manage their finances and budget accordingly," explained one expat living in Norway.
+Finally, due to the high cost of living, it can be difficult for expats to manage their finances and budget accordingly," explained one foreigner living in Norway.

 View More Answers